 Which Product Segment Dominated the Medical Clothing Market?

-The surgical drapes, scrubs & gowns segment dominates the market due to their routine and mandatory use across hospitals, operating rooms, and outpatient settings.
+The surgical drapes, scrubs & gowns segment dominates the market by 30% due to their routine and mandatory use across hospitals, operating rooms, and outpatient settings.
 High procedure volumes, strict infection-control protocols, and frequent replacement requirements drive consistent demand.
 Additionally, standardized guidelines for sterile environments and growing emphasis on healthcare worker and patient safety further reinforce the segment’s leading position.

 Facial Protection